lenskit/lkpy/docs/guide/pipeline.rst

     obtained (e.g. initial item scores and final rankings, which may have altered scores).

-    If no components are specified, it is the same as specifying the last component that was added to the pipeline.

 *   Keyword arguments specifying the values for the pipeline's inputs, as defined by calls to :meth:`Pipeline.create_input`.